-The aim is to produce a firm weed-free tilth to promote healthy germination.
-Subsoils often provide weed- free areas with a low nutrient status and are therefore suitable for wild flora planting.
-It is occasionally necessary to remove the topsoil in areas of high fertility (this can be sold to raise revenue) as these soils end to promote the growth of more vigorous grasses and pernicious weeds.
-To remove docks, thistles, nettles and weed grasses; the site should be treated with a systemic herbicide (following the manufacturers instructions) prior to seed bed cultivation.
+The aim is to produce a firm weed-free tilth.
+Subsoils often provide a weed- free, low nutrient status seed bed, and are therefore suitable for wild flora.
+It is occasionally necessary to remove the topsoil in areas of high fertility, as these

-Sowing can take place throughout most of the year, providing a good tilth can be prepared, however he months of March/April and August/September are generally the most suitable.
+Sowing can take place throughout most of the year, providing a good tilth can be prepared, however the months of March/April and August/September are generally the most suitable.

-The requirement in the first year is to control weeds and reduce competition from grasses.
-Cut the sward to a height of 5cm every two months or when the sward reaches 15cm.
-Remove all cut material to avoid smothering the sward.
-Where persistent weeds are a problem, spot treat with herbicide or dig-out.
+In the first year control the weeds and reduce competition from grasses.
+Cut the sward to a height of 5-7cm every two months or when the sward reaches 15cm.
+Remove all the cuttings.
+Dig out or spot treat any perennial weeds.

 Cut to 5-7cm during March/April and remove cuttings.

 A second cut should take place at the end of the flowering season during August/October.
 Remove all cuttings.

 Further cuts in the autumn period to remove untidy growth may be required.